puppetlabs/puppet-docs/source/puppet/4.5/reference/services_master_rack.markdown

 The name of this variable is not configurable.

-## Configuring a Rack Puppet Master
+## Configuring a Rack Puppet master

 As [described elsewhere,][about_settings] the Puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.
 When running under Rack, Puppet master gets its command line options from the `config.ru` file.
 The default `config.ru` file sets some common options for you.